 - Maritime Forest

-Discover the hidden wonders of the maritime forest during a guided hike with educators that will include interactive games and scavengers hunts.
+Discover the hidden wonders of the maritime forest during a guided hike with educators that will include interactive games and scavenger hunts.
 After seeing animals in their natural habitat, visitors can enjoy a live reptile demonstration at the UGA Aquarium and interact with snakes and turtles that serve as ambassador animals for education and conservation.

 Ocean to Table (Adults)

 Ocean to Table Workshops

 Marine Extension and Georgia Sea Grant is partnering with the University of Georgia’s Cooperative Extension Program in Chatham County to offer a series of Ocean to Table workshops that focus on various seafood topics, from shellfish to blue crab.
 The series aims to increase popularity and interest in local foods and sustainable seafood in Georgia.
 During each workshop, participants sample seafood products, enjoy cooking demonstrations and receive information designed to help them make more informed decisions when purchasing, handling and eating seafood products.
 To find out about upcoming ocean to table programs, visit our event calendar at gacoast.uga.edu/events.

 Super Museum Sunday